top of page

 Pigeon Stretch

-The pigeon stretch will loosen up the outer hips.
-Use your elbow or hand to externally rotate the front leg and allow your hips to roll to the side if it feels good.
+The pigeon stretch helps to loosen the outer hips.
+Use your elbow or hand to externally rotate the front leg.
+Allow your hips to roll to the side if it feels good.

 Man performing a pigeon stretch on a blue mat, outdoors.
 Background shows a window and greenery.
 Text reads "Pigeon Stretch."